6

 JSON data

-When working with HTTP requests or WebApi the data often come as JSON object.
-If you want to serialize the object to a JSON string and bind it to a QF-Test variable you can use the method rc.setLocalJson() or rc.setGlobalJson() of the Run context API in a script node.
+Data is often provided as JSON objects when working with HTTP requests or WebAPI.
+If you want to serialize such an object, which means to convert it into a JSON string and store it in a QF-Test variable, you can use the methods rc.setLocalJson() and rc.setGlobalJson() of the run context (see Run context API) in a script node.

-If you want to convert a JSON string to a JSON object, use rc.getJson() of the Run context API in a script node.
+If you want to convert a JSON string into a JSON object, you can use rc.getJson() in a script node (see Run context API).

-JSON objects can be handled via methods provided by the The JSON module.
+JSON objects can be modified and handled with the methods described in The JSON module.

 system